Using the Layers Panel in Photoshop–Tips and Tricks

 Turning off a layer’s visibility is an easy way to avoid editing it when you don’t want to.
 Click the eyeball on the left of the layer name.
 But don’t forget to turn visibility back on when you *do* want to edit.

-Linking layers together provides a useful capability—if two or more layers need to be positioned just so, relative to each other, do the positioning, select them, and link the layers with the button at the bottom of the panel; if you then move one, you’ll move all.
+Linking layers together provides a useful capability.
+If two or more need to be positioned just so, relative to each other, do the positioning, select them, and link with the button at the bottom of the panel.
+If you then move one, you’ll move all.
 Unlinking them is easy too.
 Same button.

 Renaming them is easy—double-click the current name, type what you like, and hit Enter.